 Depending on the severity of the injury, whiplash can have a variety of symptoms.
 These include:

-- Numbness or tingling in the arms and hands
+- Numbness or tingling in the arms and hands.

-- Unwillingness to move the neck due to pain
+- Unwillingness to move the neck due to pain.

-- Abuse or assault
+- Abuse or assault.

-- Contact sports (being tackled, hit from behind, or blind sided)
+- Contact sports (being tackled, hit from behind, or blind-sided).

 Symptoms of whiplash typically diminish within weeks.
 In other cases, some have pain that lasts for months or even years.
-Every whiplash case is different and is hard to forecast their outcome.
+Ultimately, every whiplash case is different and is hard to forecast their outcome.
 Outcomes are usually worse if the symptoms were more severe and radiating into the arms and hands as seen with a nerve compromise in the neck.
 Some risk factors that bode unfavorably are:

-- Pre-existing neck pain
+- Pre-existing neck pain.

 Diagnosing whiplash starts with a series of questions from the doctor.
 These questions will include the mechanism of injury, symptoms, and ability to perform activities of daily living.
 The doctor will typically do neurological screen testing reflexes, sensation, and upper extremity strength.
 He or she will also assess neck motion, checking the ability to move the head in different directions.

-Imaging will likely be ordered to rule out any sinister problems that may manifest after whiplash.
-X-rays are going to identify fractures or dislocations.
+Finally, X-rays are going to identify fractures or dislocations.
 MRI will reveal harm to the ligaments, discs, or spinal cord.

 Even if they were not in a collar, motion and strength will still likely be affected.
 No case of whiplash or neck pain is the same.
 The physical therapist will evaluate the patient’s neck motion, reflexes, sensation, and upper extremity strength.
 The therapist then will create a plan of care based on the unique exam findings of the patient.
-The patient should expect to get back to activities of daily living after 4-6 weeks of physical therapy.
+In conclusion, the patient should expect to get back to activities of daily living after 4-6 weeks of physical therapy.